cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

-## About
-We serve the best coffee in town, along with a variety of pastries and drinks.
+We serve the best coffee in town.

+## Features
+- A stylish interface showcasing our menu.
+- Responsive design for all devices.

 ## Menu
 - Espresso